-During the 1989-1991 measles outbreak in the United States, the Pharmacy Times reported that “[native] American, non-hispanic Black, and low-income children had up to 16 times the risk of getting the disease than white children.
+During the 1989-1991 measles outbreak in the United States, the Pharmacy Times reported that “[native] American, non-Hispanic Black, and low-income children had up to 16 times the risk of getting the disease than white children.
 The same groups were “recognized as being under-vaccinated.”

-The shocking ‘Tuskegee Syphilis Experiment’ is often pointed to as the ignition of a long-standing distrust in government recommended vaccinations amongst Black Americans.
+The shocking ‘Tuskegee Syphilis Experiment’ is often pointed to as the ignition of a long-standing distrust in government-recommended vaccinations amongst Black Americans.

 Sold under the guise of free healthcare, the Experiment was a 40-year government study that kept hundreds of poor Black sharecroppers in rural Alabama uncured of syphilis.

-By 1972, more than 120 had died of syphilis or related issues, while 40 wives had been infected, and 19 children born with congenital syphilis.
+By 1972, more than 120 had died of syphilis or related issues, while 40 wives had been infected, and 19 children were born with congenital syphilis.